-43 Foot Long, 80-Year Old Fishing Boat Dropped at Simmons Field
+43 Foot Long Fishing Boat Dropped at Simmons Field

-The newest addition to newly renovated Simmons Field arrived earlier today.
+The newest addition to newly renovated Simmons Field arrived on Wednesday.

 A 43 foot long by 13 foot wide fishing boat built in the early 1930s and originally named the 'Bambino' was installed at historic Simmons Field this morning as part of the outfield wall and a new party venue.
 The Bambino was long used as a commercial fishing boat in Chesapeake Bay and most recently resided at Mount Clemens Marine in Michigan.
 After securing permits in four states and traveling for nearly a day, the oversized load fishing boat is in the process of being refurbished and will be used for private parties of up to 25 people during all Kingfish home games.
 The boat will physically become a part of the outfield wall and will give Simmons Field the most unique outfield wall in all of baseball.